-Nearly one in four people have been porch pirate victims in the past three months.
+Nearly 1 in 4 people have been porch pirate victims in the past three months.

-About 20 million Americans worked remotely in February 2022, down from 49 million in May 2020.1 But despite the steep decline in people working remotely, business leaders and politicians, including President Joe Biden in his State of the Union address, are urging workers to head back into the office.
+About 20 million Americans worked remotely in February 2022, down from 49 million in May 2020.1 Along with the steep decline in people working remotely, business leaders and politicians, including President Joe Biden in his State of the Union address, are also urging workers to head back into the office.

-In fact, about 50 percent of business leaders told Microsoft they will require workers to come back to the office in the next year — or they are already doing so.2 While a return to the office has been touted as an important step to getting back to “normal,” there’s a possible unfortunate side effect it may cause — an increase in porch piracy.
+In fact, about 50 percent of business leaders told Microsoft they will require workers to come back to the office in the next year — if they haven’t already begun doing so.2 While a return to the office has been touted as an important step to getting back to “normal,” there’s a possible unfortunate side effect it may have caused — an increase in porch piracy.

-In fact, our most recent research on the subject shows a major increase in the percentage of Americans who have experienced package theft compared to our previous data.
+Our most recent research on the subject shows a major uptick in the percentage of Americans who have experienced package theft compared to our previous data.
 Here are some of our findings:

 - More than half of Americans (54 percent) have been the victim of package theft at some point in their lives.
 This is up from 45 percent last year.

 - Nearly 1 in 4 people (23 percent) say that they’ve been a victim of package theft within the past three months, indicating that recent package theft is on the rise.